The Laws of Oklahoma

 The main distinction between trafficking and distribution lies in the scale and severity.
 Trafficking involves large-scale transactions, movement, or possession of controlled substances that surpass legal thresholds, typically resulting in felony charges with steep penalties.
 Distribution refers to smaller-scale transfers or sales and may be charged as felonies or misdemeanors, depending on the amount and setting.

-Aggravated trafficking charges result when an individual is allegedly in possession of drugs in significantly higher quantities, or when certain aggravating factors are present.
-For example, being near a school, park, daycare, or being in the presence of minors can elevate the charge.
+Aggravated trafficking is a more serious form of drug trafficking that is charged when an individual is allegedly in possession of drugs in significantly higher quantities, or when certain aggravating factors are present.
+Aggravating factors include being near a school, park, daycare, or being in the presence of minors.
 Although aggravated trafficking shares the same statutory penalty range as simple trafficking, it carries harsher treatment as an “85% crime.”
 That means a convicted individual cannot earn credits or become eligible for parole until 85 % of the sentence is served.
 Fines can reach up to $500,000.
-Only certain substances — such as marijuana, cocaine (powder or crack), methamphetamine, amphetamine, and MDMA — are eligible for aggravated trafficking under Oklahoma law.
+Only certain substances such as marijuana, cocaine (powder or crack), methamphetamine, amphetamine, and MDMA are eligible for aggravated trafficking under Oklahoma law.

 Below are some of the minimum amounts that can lead to aggravated trafficking charges: